phips/ansible-demos/README.md

 There aren't any instructions, per se, as this is all simply reference material.
 However, you can view a common demonstration I give [here on Vimeo](https://vimeo.com/164267733), or [here on Youtube](https://youtu.be/DA1Pmunx6aM).

-**NOTE**: You should, however, assume that you need [Ansible Core 2.0](https://github.com/ansible/ansible) - a lot of the plays and roles here now feature [blocks](http://docs.ansible.com/ansible/playbooks_blocks.html), and so will fail on Core 1.9 and less.
+**NOTE**: You should, however, assume that you need at least [Ansible Core 2](https://github.com/ansible/ansible) - a lot of the plays and roles here now feature [blocks](http://docs.ansible.com/ansible/playbooks_blocks.html), and so will fail on Core 1.9 and less.

 Quite often I am working with [dynamic inventory](http://docs.ansible.com/ansible/intro_dynamic_inventory.html) sources.
 Those scripts are not here, as they change.
 The best place to get them is from [the Ansible source](https://github.com/ansible/ansible/tree/devel/contrib/inventory) itself.